Highlighting data from the American Immigration Council's report "...

-The complaint alleges that ICE’s failure to turn over requested records violates FOIA and is impeding AIC’s efforts to educate the immigration bar regarding the right to counsel and to effectively advocate for justice and fairness for noncitizens in their interactions with ICE.
+The complaint alleges that ICE’s failure to turn over requested records violates FOIA and is impeding the Council's efforts to educate the immigration bar regarding the right to counsel and to effectively advocate for justice and fairness for noncitizens in their interactions with ICE.

 In its first production of documents on August 13, 2012, the agency provided 1084 pages of records, many of which were heavily redacted or withheld entirely, claiming that FOIA exemptions protect full disclosure.
 It subsequently released several thousand records related to detention facilities, which the Council is not challenging.
 ICE then moved for summary judgment.
 On June 24, 2013, the court denied ICE’s motion for summary judgment.
 The court held that that the agency did not show that it had conducted an adequate search for records and that it failed to provide a sufficient explanation for redacting and withholding records.
 ICE renewed its motion for summary judgment in November 2013, which the court again denied on March 5, 2014.
 Although the court held that ICE had properly withheld or redacted records, it concluded that ICE still had not demonstrated that it had conducted an adequate search for responsive records.
 The court also ordered ICE to turn over one previously withheld record.
 Following the decision, ICE agreed to conduct additional searches of local offices for responsive records.

 Suit Against USCIS

 American Immigration Council v.
 DHS and USCIS, No. 1:11-cv-01971 (D.D.C. filed Nov.
 8, 2011)